wombleton/gitlaw-nz/acts/W/War Pensions Act 1954.md

     (2) Nothing in the other Parts of this Act or the [War Pensions Regulations 1956][305] applies to this Part or affect the administration of veterans' pensions, except as otherwise expressly provided in this Part.

-    (3) In the application of any of the provisions of the [Social Welfare (Transitional Provisions) Act 1990][306] or of the [Social Security Act 1964][307] relating to veterans' pensions or the payment of veterans' pensions, references to the chief executive and department must be read, respectively, as references to the Secretary and to the Department.
+    (3) In the application of any of the provisions of the [Social Welfare (Reciprocity Agreements, and New Zealand Artificial Limb Service) Act 1990][306] or of the [Social Security Act 1964][307] relating to veterans' pensions or the payment of veterans' pensions, references to the chief executive and department must be read, respectively, as references to the Secretary and to the Department.

     (4) Nothing in subsection (3) requires the Secretary to issue a separate code of conduct under [section 11B][308] of the Social Security Act 1964 for the purposes of the administration of this Part.